 The SUB-2 numerator is defined as the number of patients who screened positive for unhealthy alcohol use who received or refused a brief intervention during the hospital stay.
 The SUB-2a numerator is defined as the number of patients who received a brief intervention.

 The denominator for the SUB-2 measure is the number of hospital inpatients 18 years of age and older who screen positive for unhealthy alcohol use or an alcohol use disorder (alcohol abuse or alcohol dependence).
-The SUB-2a denominator is the same as that of the SUB-2 measure but excludes those who were screened with a non-validated tool within the first day of admission (by end of Day 1) and those not screened for alcohol use within the first day of admission (by end of Day 1) or unable to determine from medical record documentation.
-Both measures exclude patients who are less than 18 years of age, are cognitively impaired, patients who refused or were not screened for alcohol use during the hospital stay or have Comfort Measures Only documented.
+The SUB-2a denominator is the same as that of the SUB-2 measure but excludes those who were screened with a non-validated tool within the first day of admission (by end of Day 1) and those not screened for alcohol use within the first day of admission (by end of Day 1) or it was unable to be determined from medical record documentation.
+Both measures exclude patients who are less than 18 years of age, are cognitively impaired, who refused to be screened for alcohol use during the hospital stay or who have Comfort Measures Only documented.
 Exclusions based on LOS are determined using the current Specifications Manual.